-- In the search text box, type the name of your web map and select Search on the keyboard.
+- In the search box at the top of the screen, type the name of your web map and select Search on the keyboard.

-You have now shared a map from ArcGIS Pro with the public.
-Web maps can be used for sharing geographic information within an organization, raising awareness on important topics for the general public, or publishing visual data to use in other projects.
+You have now shared a map from ArcGIS Pro.
+Web maps can be used to share geographic information within an organization, to raise awareness on important topics for the general public, or to publish map data for use in other projects.
 There are many more ways to share your work with ArcGIS Pro.
-If you use Portal for ArcGIS, try a tutorial for sharing a 3D scene to your portal.